-AGU’s annual Public Lecture is a critical component of our mission to increase the visibility of Earth and space sciences within and outside of membership.
-This event continues to aim to make modern scientific progress accessible to the public in an interesting and engaging format for audiences of all ages and backgrounds.
+AGU’s annual Public Lecture is a critical component of AGU’s mission to increase the visibility of Earth and space sciences within and outside of membership.
+This event aims to make modern scientific progress accessible to the public in an interesting and engaging format for audiences of all ages and backgrounds.

 Public Lecture: How Do We Choose a Landing Site on Mars?

 Dr. Michael Meyer, Dr. Bethany Ehlmann, and Alex Longo will deliver the Public Lecture at the 2016 Fall Meeting titled How Do We Choose a Landing Site on Mars? on Sunday December 11th from 12:00pm-1:00pm.
 Read more about the Public Lecture in this Eos article.